Investigating mutual coupling in the MWA Phase II compact array: Introduction

+Models of coupling have been explored for HERA \citep[][]{Kern2019, Kern2020, Rath2024, Fagnoni2021}, HIRAX \citep[][]{Sampath2024}, and the SKA \citep[][]{Kyriakou2025, Borg2020, OHara2024}.
+All adopt approximations necessary to make the problem tractable and in some cases estimate the resulting power spectrum bias.
+For example, \citet{OHara2024} investigate the effects of coupling within an SKA but not between stations.
+This allows the use of existing visibility simulators.
+In contrast, in this paper we simulate coupling between stations, estimating coupling from S-parameters, but stop short of an analysis that generates simulated visibilities and puts the results through a realistic data analysis pipeline to measure the resulting power spectrum bias.
+The use of simulations in predicting the instrument response is complicated by the difficulty in generating visibility simulations at sufficient accuracy; verifying that observed power spectrum excesses are not the result of numerical or software errors requires extensive and laborious validation \citep[][]{Aguirre2022,Kittiwisit2023, Line2025}.
+Here we ask whether further effort in this area is justified for the MWA.

-Electromagnetic propagation within an array of antennas can be difficult to model analytically, making numerical electromagnetic (EM) simulations the gold standard for obtaining an accurate model.
-However, the computational demands of such simulations for a large array are high and limit the amount of parameter space that can be explored, motivating an approximate method.
-In previous studies of mutual coupling, \citet{Josaitis2022,Rath2024} developed an approximation assuming each antenna re-radiates some fraction of received power.
-The radiation is assumed to propagate freely according to the far field approximation.
-This model ignores reflection off the antenna itself, the effect of intervening antennas along the propagation path, and the effect of multi-path propagation.
-Multi-path can potentially be incorporated into the analytic model but the others require a more physically accurate simulation.
-In this paper we aim to understand the coupling between MWA tiles and use the opportunity to compare EM and analytic models.
-The study is limited to a single MWA Hexagonal subarray.
+Electromagnetic propagation within an array of antennas can be difficult to model analytically, making numerical electromagnetic (EM) simulations the gold standard for obtaining an accurate model \citep[][]{BuiVan2017,BuiVan2018, OHara2024, Sampath2024, Gueuning2024}.
+However, the computational demands of such simulations for a large array are high.
+FEKO running on a high-end desktop with 11 parallel CPUs and 128GB of RAM is able to calculate S-parameters for three tiles, for a total of 48 dipoles, at 221 frequency points in $\sim$19 hours.
+Larger models require the use of more powerful servers and even High Performance Computing services.
+This limits the amount of parameter space that can be explored, motivating an approximate method and simplified models.

-The approach followed here is to study coupling between MWA tiles using the recent approximate method as well as numerical EM simulation of three MWA tiles, which is the limit of a computationally tractable size.
-The simulation set also includes a single tile and dual tile setup.
-We use the S-parameters predicted by the EM simulations to calculate the equivalent coupling for direct comparison to that predicted by the re-radiation model.
-Armed with a rough validation of the re-radiation model, we calculate the the total predicted coupling power on an entire hex subarray and compare to an approximate estimate against the requirement for the coupling to be below predicted 21 cm signals.
+A recently developed solver, Fast Array Simulation Tool (FAST) \citep[][]{Gueuning2024}, has shown to be comparable to other EM solvers while taking only minutes rather than days or weeks for compact arrays.
+This tool may prove useful for future studies of mutual coupling in the MWA once it is made public.